14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Paul mentioned that DevTools team has been trying to be ahead of the trend curve and haven’t succeeded until now.

-For instance, when the “border-radius” finally got browser prefix-free, people stopped using it.
+For instance, when the `border-radius` finally got browser prefix-free, people stopped using it.
 The same thing with background gradients and so on.

 But now they finally reached that point of staying ahead with some DevTools animations features.
 The animations panel is a great step ahead and it caused some applauses and gasps from the audience.